-Mark is a Licensed Aircraft Maintenance Engineer with over 30 years' experience and has been with the Company since its inception in 2002.
+Mark is a Licensed Aircraft Maintenance Engineer with over 30 years' experience and has been

 His career began as an apprentice in the British Armed Forces where he maintained helicopters for 12 years and left as a Senior Rank.
-He continued his career in the oil and gas industry with CHC Helicopters and also British Midland Regional Prop and Jet RPT services.
-He migrated to Australia in 2001 to work for Kendell Airlines in Wagga Wagga and became Production Leader coordinating maintenance and manpower on heavy checks for Saab 340 aircraft.
+He continued his career in the oil and aas industry with CHC Helicopters and also British Midland Regional Prop and Jet RPT services.
+He migrated to Australia in 2001 to work for Kendell Airlines in Wagga Wagga and became Production Leader co-ordinating maintenance and manpower on heavy checks for Saab 340 aircraft.
 In 2008 he moved to Adelaide as the Line Maintenance Supervisor and oversaw expansion of Rex maintenance activities from line to heavy maintenance.
 He is a member of the Rex Engineering Management Committee.